 Brothel: Mustang Ranch and Its WomenInteresting look at the life of the whores in Nevada's legal brothels.

 Hookers, Tricks and CopsInside look at the relationship between law enforcement and prostitution, written by an ex-vice squad cop.

 Prostitution: On Whores, Hustlers and JohnsPublished by Prometheus books, known for their upfront, no holds approach, no subject too racy.
 In other words, buy this book.

 The Brothel Bible: A small press "tell-it-like-is" book about the industry.

 Red Light: Inside the Sex Industry: A fancier book, aesthetically pleasing, lots o' glossy photos.
 Almost too slick for the subject matter.

-Art of Mackin': Tariq "K-Flex" Nasheed.
-Apparently a bit more
+The Art of Mackin': Tariq "K-Flex" Nasheed.
+Apparently a bit more humorous than biographical.

-Pimp's Rap: A True Story: by The Master Pimp.
+The Pimp's Rap: A True Story: by The Master Pimp.
 Well, the

 Trickshot: The Story of a Black Pimp: A tell-it-all book by Randolph Harris, originally published in the early 80's.

 Black Players: The Secret World of Black Pimps: by Christina Millner.
 Black Players is an out of print book which I believe has a section devoted to Iceberg Slim in it, at any rate it is of corollary interest.
 I've never been able to find it.